Whey vs Plant Protein Powder: Which Is Better

 Choosing the right protein powder when you’re 30 or older doesn’t have to be daunting.

-By understanding your dietary needs, tuning into your fitness goals, and using the protein correctly, you can fuel your body for a healthier and more active life.
+By understanding your dietary needs, aligning with your fitness goals, and using protein correctly, you’re supporting your body for a healthier life.

 If you’re over 30 and focused on building muscle, whey protein might be your best friend due to its quick absorption and high amino acid profile.